overview of virtual reality, vr, and stereoscopic image recording and viewing.

 cables

-since cables can usually be lead to go behind the head, this is not the biggest issue. however, rotational movements are significantly limited. the players position in the real room can also rotate slowly over time while playing and the cable gets in the way or is moved around. the cable also adds weight
+since cables can usually be lead to go behind the head, this is not the biggest issue. however, cables pose issues with rotational movements. the players position in the real room can slowly rotate over time while playing and the cable gets in the way or is moved around. the cable also adds some weight

-applications where added depth works well: landscapes, waves, caves, interior design, viewing products online, anything where the volume of objects is of interest, 3d animated movies
+applications where added depth may work well: waves, spraying water, underwater environments, caves, interior design, dense urban areas, viewing products online, art installations and sculptures, anything where the volume of objects is of interest, 3d animated movies

-applications where added depth does not work as well: fast moving objects towards the viewer, unsightly views displayed too close, empty rooms
+applications where added depth may not work as well: fast-moving objects towards the viewer, unsightly views displayed too close, empty rooms and areas, foreground obstructions, excessive parallax and change of distance focus